Introducing BrandingRepo (for Rails)

 User vs usage friendly

-An article, posted more than 8 years ago filed in interaction design, id, ux, design & gebruiksvriendelijk.
+An article, posted almost 9 years ago filed in interaction design, id, ux, design & gebruiksvriendelijk.

 In English usability folks typically talk about user friendliness.
 Literally translated, user friendly translates in Dutch to "Gebruikersvriendelijk".
 In Dutch "Gebruikersvriendelijk", however, is used interchangeably with “Gebruiksvriendelijk” (see also: Taaladvies) which translates literally back to “usage friendliness”.
 Not too fast: these might be two different concepts after all.